YehuZen/-Tree-Branch-Annotation-and-Prediction-Tool/README.md

-# -Tree-Branch-Annotation-and-Prediction-Tool
-A Comprehensive Tool for Annotating and Predicting Tree Branch Structures

 # Tree Branch Annotation and Prediction Tool

+**A Comprehensive Tool for Annotating and Predicting Tree Branch Structures**

 This repository provides the software developed for the research paper:
 [**Automatic Method for Extracting Tree Branching Structures from a Single RGB Image**](https://doi.org/10.3390/f15091659) (**doi: 10.3390/f15091659**).